History of the transistor: Transistor radios

 The Regency TR-1 which used Texas Instruments' NPN transistors, was the world's first commercially produced transistor radio.

 Prototypes of all-transistor AM radio receivers were demonstrated, but were really only laboratory curiosities.
 However, in 1950 Shockley developed a radically different type of solid-state amplifier which became known as the bipolar junction transistor, which works on a completely different principle than the point-contact transistor.
 Morgan Sparks made the bipolar junction transistor into a practical device.
 These were also licensed to a number of other electronics companies, including Texas Instruments, who produced a limited run of transistor radios as a sales tool.
 Early transistors were chemically unstable and only suitable for low-power, low-frequency applications, but as transistor design developed, these problems were slowly overcome.

 There are numerous claimants to the title of the first company to produce practical transistor radios.
 Texas Instruments had demonstrated all-transistor AM radios as early as 1952, but their performance was well below that of equivalent vacuum tube models.
 A workable all-transistor radio was demonstrated in August 1953 at the Düsseldorf Radio Fair by the German firm Intermetall.
 It was built with four of Intermetall's hand-made transistors, based upon the 1948 invention of Herbert Mataré and Heinrich Welker.
 However, as with the early Texas units (and others) only prototypes were ever built; it was never put into commercial production.

-The first transistor radio is often incorrectly attributed to Sony (originally Tokyo Tsushin Kogyo), which released the TR-55 in 1955.
-However, it was predated by the Regency TR-1, made by the Regency Division of I.D.E.A.
-(Industrial Development Engineering Associates) of Indianapolis, Indiana, which was the first practical transistor radio.
-The TR-1 was announced on October 18, 1954, and put on sale in November 1954 for US$49.95 (the equivalent of about US$500 in year-2020 dollars) and sold about 150,000 units.